oriolbv/the-unlegend-game/README.md

 # The Unlegend game
 The Unlegend is a top-down action RPG game developed using Unity3D motor.
 ## How to play
-You can play The Unlegend using W/A/S/D or direction arrwos to walk and SPACE to attack.
+You can play The Unlegend using W/A/S/D or direction arrwos to walk through all the dungeon rooms and SPACE to attack with your sword.

 ## Documentation